 BENEFITS OF INVESTING IN CUSTOM AUTOMATION SYSTEMS

 Automation systems can advance technology, new products and increase production quality, precision and throughput.
 The goal for automation systems is to provide better production quality, precision and throughput with a solid return on investment.
-In addition, it can often release individuals from tasks that prevent them from creating new products or improving aspects of existing products.
+In addition, automating a process may free up time for individuals to spend more time creating new products or improving aspects of existing products.
 More time for creativity, understanding variability, and improving processes can help advance a client’s products and keep them at the front of their market.

 If you enjoyed reading about this topic, you might also enjoy the WSJ article, “Workers fear not the robot apocalypse.”
 It notes, that “Companies don’t use automation simply to produce the same thing more cheaply.
 Instead, they find ways to offer entirely new, improved products.
 As customers flock to these new offerings, companies have to hire more people.” https://www.wsj.com/articles/workers-fear-not-the-robot-apocalypse-1504631505